zoe437334588-creator/final-assignment/HongShaoRou.md

 3. **Observation:** Stir the pork constantly to ensure every cube is evenly coated.
 4. **Why:** This step is **critical because** it triggers the rapid evaporation of excess water, concentrating the sugars and fats to create a professional "mirror glaze" (Viscosity control).

-> *Figure 4: The sauce thickening into a glossy amber-red glaze during the reduction phase.*

 **Step 6: Plating and Aesthetic Review**
 1. **Tool:** Pre-warmed **ceramic serving bowl** and **clean paper towels**.